AustinLeath/r6rc/README.md

 </p>

 ## Description
-- The Rainbow Six: Siege | MMR Calculator takes a user's current MMR (Match Making Rating) and ELO (Points per match) to display how many matches the user has to win or lose to reach their goal.
+- The Rainbow Six: Siege | Rank Calculator takes a user's current MMR (Match Making Rating) and ELO (Points per match) to display how many matches the user has to win or lose to reach their goal.

 ## Download
 - **You can find releases <u>[here](https://www.github.com/austinleath/mmrcalculator/releases)**</u>